Meeting GDPR compliance with RM Integris

 It provides you with greater control, enabling you to grant and withdraw permissions and giving you the ability to manage third parties accessing your data; so you can see who can access your data and the purpose of their access.

-More on RM Integris Datashare here
+More on RM Integris Datashare here and updated Terms and Conditions here.

 You must decide under which lawful reason you are processing data, most of your data processing will be carried out under a legal obligation or public interest.
 There may, however, be some data processing where consent is required from the parent or child.